lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Prediction Files
 ^^^^^^^^^^^^^^^^
-Lightly requires a single prediction file per image.
+Lightly requires a **single prediction file per image**.
 The file should be a .json following the format defined under :ref:`Prediction Format` and stored in the subdirectory `.lightly/predictions/${TASK_NAME}` in the storage bucket the dataset was configured with.
 In order to make sure Lightly can match the predictions to the correct source image,